IPA Core – Values

 Values platform # 1

-The Norm governed Platform
+The Norm Driven Platform

 Being governed by external norms.
 Focus on integration – starting from others, being part of others, not standing out from others